-Now, Discriminator is trained on a real dataset.
-It is only having a forward path.
-No backpropagation is there in the training of the Discriminator in n epochs.

-And the provided Data is without Noise and only contains real images, and for fake images, Discriminator uses instances created by the generator as negative output.
+Now Discriminator is trained on a real dataset.
+It is only having a forward path, no backpropagation is there in the training of the Discriminator in n epochs.
+And the Data you are providing is without Noise and only contains real images, and for fake images, Discriminator uses instances created by the generator as negative output.
+Now, what happens at the time of discriminator training.